ATTENTION: POOL OPERATORS

 We have some other projects and exciting things in the works.
 We’ll be announcing those in the following months.

-October 21, 2014 Update: 15.14 Adds a fix for a DOS style attack against the masternode list that was attempted earlier today.
-This attack didn’t result in any harm to the network or extra payments for the attacker.
+Adds a fix for a DOS style attack against the masternode list that was attempted earlier today.
+This attack didn’t result in any harm to the network or extra payments for the attacker, but I've patched it to stop the list from bloating up.
+This is not mandatory, but please update if you can.

 At block 158,000 masternode rewards will jump to 25%, if more than 80% of the network is updating and paying the correct rewards enforcement will be activated then.
 From the looks of it, we're very close to those numbers already.
 Once enforcement is active, payments will be completely 100% fair and equal between all masternodes.